Would you travel on an airplane if the flight crew were “flying blind?”

 Are you managing critical technology resources based on intuition?
 How do you know that systems and infrastructure are performing optimally?
 How do you know that a critical log file is not going to exhaust its allocated space today—or in the next 10 minutes?
 How are you monitoring your IT environment?

 “Why Monitor When Everything Is Going Fine?”

-That’s exactly the point: everything is fine.
-Until it’s not.
+That’s exactly the point: everything is

 Whether it’s a disruption of a critical business system, a router that’s down, or a filesystem reaching capacity, is there ever a good time for an interruption of IT services?
 Your business is fully dependent on having reliable, highly available systems provided by IT.
 An interruption means that someone within IT must drop whatever they are doing and respond.
 An interruption means that the business is unable to do its business.